 “We have met few Council Members that have a firm grasp of the challenges that RBKC now faces.
 Some members give the impression that they believe that in a few months’ time everything shall return to the way it used to be.”

 These qualities are demonstrated by the short-termism of the Council, in the poorly thought-out and now failed Tri-Borough experiment, and by promoting luxury development at the expense of local communities.
-The disconnect was highlighted further with many councilors ignoring residents and advocating Brexit.
-Then the tragedy at Grenfell, and its aftermath left no doubt how well and truly broken our local government is.
+The disconnect was highlighted further with many councillors ignoring residents and advocating Brexit.
+Then the tragedy at Grenfell and its aftermath left no doubt how well and truly broken our local government is.

-It is time to draw a large line under this system, and introduce new viable, meaningful way to work.
+It is time to draw a line under this system, and introduce new viable, meaningful ways to work.
 You can’t support a community you don’t know.
-Advance has attracted people with considerable experience working closely with the community, who live in the area, and people who are active community leaders.
-We will seek out best practises, participation and collaboration and look for inspiration wherever it can be found, whether that is global, national, regional, local and/ or individual.
+Our candidates know their communities intricately and are active community leaders.
+We will seek out best practises, participation and collaboration and look for inspiration wherever it can be found, whether that is global, national, regional, local and/or individual.
 Equip and enable our community to aspire to fulfilling its considerable potential, we want to make a commitment to our community.

 - Get rid of the cabinet/executive and move to a committee system.